 Ultimately, companies are responsible for finding their own space in Massachusetts.
 However, there are numerous incubators in the Commonwealth that may be a good fit for companies at this stage, including:

 For more information on clean energy incubators in Massachusetts, please visit our Massachusetts Clean Energy Incubators page.
+In addition, the Massachusetts Office of Business Development and MassEcon can provide assistance to companies relocating to Massachusetts.

 My application contains sensitive materials.
 What is MassCEC’s policy on confidentiality?